mautic/developer-documentation-new/.github/CONTRIBUTING.md

 1. **With Git Source Control in VS Code**

-   Working with [Git source control](https://code.visualstudio.com/docs/sourcecontrol/overview?originUrl=%2Fdocs%2Fsourcecontrol%2Fintro-to-git) in VS Code is more comfortable if you're not technical and prefer a Graphical User Interface (GUI) over a terminal.
+   Working with [Git source control](https://code.visualstudio.com/docs/sourcecontrol/overview?originUrl=%2Fdocs%2Fsourcecontrol%2Fintro-to-git) in VS Code is more comfortable if you're not technical and prefer a Graphical User Interface - GUI - over a terminal.

    To create a new branch with Git source control:

-   1. Click the branch tab — it has a git branch symbol with a branch name — at the bottom left of your VS Code.
+   1. Click the branch tab that has a git branch symbol with a branch name at the bottom left of your VS Code.
 It opens a dropdown menu at the top.

-   2. Click 'Create new branch...'
+   2. Click the 'Create new branch...' option.

       ![Create a new branch option in a dropdown menu on VS Code](../assets/images/create_a_new_branch_vscode.png)